OneRaynyDay/oneraynyday.github.io/_posts/2020-07-03-Value-Categories-WIP.md

 ---
 published: true
-title: WIP - The Story of Value Categories in C++
+title: The Story of Value Categories in C++
 use_math: true
 category: dev
 layout: default